Grace at the Table

 Growing up in the South, breakfast, dinner, or supper always began with “grace” at the table.
 Being raised Catholic, that meant saying “Bless us, O Lord, and these thy gifts, which we are about to receive from Thy bounty, through Christ our Lord.
 Amen.”
 As a little girl, I didn’t think too much about what I was praying.
 I was thinking more about my stomach being fed and what was for dessert after supper.

 As I write the grace prayer down, I realize how beautiful the words really are, profound and peaceful.
 These days, my husband and I don’t necessarily pray a certain prayer before meals.
-We pray, however, it is organic and new every day as our spirits flow with Holy Spirit.
+When we pray, it is organic and new as our spirits flow with Holy Spirit.
 The revelation of what grace means to me has evolved over the years.
-It is more of a knowing in my spirit, a realization that grace is a free and spontaneous gift.
+It is a knowing in my spirit, a realization that grace is a free and spontaneous gift.
 Grace is unconditional love and full of favor.
 I can choose to receive grace one moment at a time, one day at a time… for myself and others.
+God IS grace.

 “If it is grace, it is no longer on the basis of works; otherwise grace would no longer be grace.”
 Romans 11.6